 Here are some phrases I’d love to see disappear:

-“Clean up those trees” (as in “Let me clean up those trees for you, Ma’am.”) — Nope!
+• “Clean up those trees” (as in “Let me clean up those trees for you, Ma’am.”) — Nope!
 My trees aren’t dirty, and I’m certainly not going to pay you to give them a buzzcut.
 This phrase gets used a lot to describe the bizarre Floridian landscaping practice of scalping palm trees so they look like green-tipped matchsticks.
 It also gets used to describe yards and lots in general: “Clean up that lot.”
 Again, Nature isn’t dirty.
+Biospheric collapse, on the other hand, is pretty foul.

-“Lot clearance.” — Sounds like a sale at the Dollar Mart.
+• “Lot clearance.” — Sounds like a sale at the Dollar Mart.
 Or a used-car dealership.
-Not like what anyone should be doing to a piece of ground that’s supporting pollinators and other wildlife.
+Not like something that city personnel who have not been provided with any training about plants or local ecosystems should be doing to a piece of ground that’s supporting pollinators and other wildlife.
 Back off and let the shrubs and meadow plants grow, unless you actually have an immediate use for the piece of land.

-“Trash tree.” — No such thing.
-The trashiest tree probably does more to benefit the earth than the best human.
+• “Trash tree.” — No such thing.
+The “trashiest” (according to the colonizer-anthropocentric view) tree does far more to benefit the earth than the human labeling it thus.
 Get thee behind me, chainsaw-wielding agents of destruction!
-Learn the tree’s proper name, and learn or discover its uses.
+Learn the tree’s proper name, and learn or discover its place in the ecosystem.

-“Invasive.” — This word has a legitimate place in horticulture and land management.
+• “Invasive.” — This word has a legitimate place in horticulture and land management.
 However, it gets overused to mean any plant that grows lushly.
 Check your county agricultural extension, or regional or state ag university, for accurate information on which plants are actually invasive.
+You know what’s invasive?
+Colonizer culture.

 Oh, and there should be a special place in the eco Hall of Shame for the many “mow, blow, and spray” landscaping services who, apparently with no irony intended, name themselves after various birds and other wild creatures.
 If I were Queen-Mayor of the world, that nonsense would definitely be prosecuted as false advertising.